viktorkombov/spa-angular-softuni/README.md

 To use this app you have to visit this link: https://your-recipes-spa.herokuapp.com/ or to download the repo and then to run this code from the downloaded app location:
 "ng serve --open".

 The app comunicate to a remote service via REST-api client-server.
+If the server, which is depoloyed on heroku, is not working, you can use this repository: https://github.com/viktorkombov/rest-api-for-angular-project

 ## Home page for guests

 Initially, you will see the home page for guests.
 Here you can read recipes, which are shared by another users and find them with the searching tool.
-If you want to have access to all contain of the application you have to login.
+If you want to have access to all contain of the application, you have to login.
 You can do this with the functionality for login and register.

 # Logged in users